 Heraklion Port Buses

-- Heraklion bus Station A, also called the Port Bus Station, is located very near the ferry port (an easy 5-minute walk down and across the street).
-Station A serves green intercity buses with routes along the northeast coast (Hersonissos, Archanes, Sitia, Agios Nikolaos, Lassithi Plateau), Chania, and Rethymnon, as well as connecting buses to Imbros, Sfakia, Kastelli and other places in west and south-west Crete. • KTEL regional bus website
+- Heraklion Bus Station A, also called the Port Bus Station, is located very near the ferry port (an easy 6-minute walk down and across the street).
+Station A serves green intercity buses with routes along the northeast coast (Hersonissos, Archanes, Sitia, Agios Nikolaos, Lassithi Plateau), Chania, and Rethymno, as well as connecting buses to Imbros, Sfakia, Kastelli and other places in west and south-west Crete. • KTEL regional bus website

 - Blue local buses to the Heraklion Airport, ancient Knossos, the city of Heraklion, its suburbs, and its surrounding villages also operate out of Bus Station A near the port.
 Multiple local bus lines stop at the airport, with buses departing every 10 minutes or so; the trip between the port and the airport takes about 20 minutes and costs 2€ per person.
 The #2 bus to ancient Knossos departs every 15-20 mins or so.
 Buses run from 6am to 11pm. • KTEL local bus website

 - Heraklion Bus Station B, also known as Chanioporta, is located on the western side of Heraklio just outside the city walls (a 30-minute walk or 11-minute taxi ride) and serves green intercity buses with routes along with the southeast coast of Crete: Zaros, Agia Galini, Anogia, Matala, Mires, Phaestos, and places in between. • KTEL regional bus website